 While Salado Square has more than enough shopping to keep you busy, we’re just getting started.
-The Shoppes on Main fills more than 5,000 square feet with 25 shops that sell women’s clothing, jewelry, wedding gifts, gourmet food and more, and Thingaderas boasts a collection of local art and handmade soaps.
+The Shoppes on Main fills more than 5,000 square feet with 25 shops that sell women’s clothing, jewelry, wedding gifts, gourmet food and more.
 With so much to shopping to do, we suggest you leave some extra space in your luggage.
 You’ll thank us later.

 Enjoy the “Texiest” Wines Around

 Whether you prefer lighter wines like a chardonnay or those on the bolder side, such as the Texas Tempranillo, you’ll find something to fall in love with.
-Trying these wines is just part of the experience at Salado Winery Co.
-The tasting room, located inside of an oversized log cabin, showcases the works of local artists.
+Trying these wines is just part of the experience at our Salado wineries.
+Their tasting rooms, both located inside of log cabins, showcase the works of local artists.
 Settle in somewhere cozy and pair your wine of choice with cheese and crackers (you can bring your own picnic, too).
-Make sure to give the resident cat a scratch on the head.
+Make sure to give the resident pets a scratch on the head.
 We hear it makes the wine taste even better.